I think we all can agree the world is going bananas at the moment!

 Until I came to Latin America, that is.

-Here in Mexico, I’ve had to pay cops 3 times to avoid an ugly situation (once was my fault…well, my friend’s, but the other two times were just straight-up robbery).
+In Mexico, I’ve had to pay cops to avoid ugly situations (once was my fault…but the other times were just good old fashioned robbery).

 Chances are, if you choose to live in Latin America, you will have to bribe someone at some point.